 This one’s truly an eye catcher.
 Yes, this is yet another rice field terraces unbeknownst to many.
 Boljoon’s slopes claimed from nature has been cut into graduated steps that is just fertile for cultivation in the mountainous areas of Upper Becerril.
 This one reminds me of an amphitheatre which is, by the way, an instagram-worthy spot.
 And it’s totally FREE.

 8.)
 Cool-off at various natural springs (Dayhag, Kolos and Tubigan)

+Experience total breakation in this spring-filled paradise.
 Beat the heat of summer by dipping into the cold springs of Boljoon.
 There are three springs to choose from: Dayhag, Kolos and Tubigan, and yet each one is equally conducive for basking in the cool and rejuvenating mountain natural spring.
-Yup, experience total breakcation in this spring-filled paradise.
 Budget damage: NONE

 9.)
 Encounter Wild Animals in the Mini Zoo